-The key to ask someone how they did in golf is to ask open-ended questions in a polite way, e.g.: “Are you being consistent with your golf game?”.
+The key to asking someone how they did in golf is to ask open-ended questions politely, e.g.: “Are you being consistent with your golf game?”.
 This gives the other person the possibility to share as much information as they feel comfortable with.

 Asking as a Senior Player

-Asking questions provides you with information that you can use to further adjust your training to meet their needs and to built up some trust with them.
+Asking questions provides you with information that you can use to further adjust your training to meet their needs and to build up some trust with them.

 You can ask: